ServicesCertified Speaking Professional, Singer, Broadcaster, Author, Actor

 – Scott Simon, NPR

-Sharing his reverent rendition of the National Anthem from his deep, baritone voice, Messmer’s extraordinary singing career started that very first day at Loyola University.
+Sharing his reverent rendition of the National Anthem from his deep, baritone voice, Messmer’s extraordinary singing career started that very first day at a Loyola University Hockey game.
 His talent to command the patrons of the ice arena to stand silently and honor the American flag was rare.
 Filling the silent void with powerful vibrato always ended with an uproarious boom of cheers, whistles, and clapping at the mention of the word “free.”
 His signature ending note on the word, “brave,” (on the fifth) is known as his trademark since the 1980’s.

 Wayne’s talent reaches far beyond the National Anthem.
-Messmer’s CD Release, So Lucky To Be Loving You features the accompaniment of the great pianist Judy Roberts.
+Messmer’s CD Release, So Lucky To Be Loving You features the accompaniment of legendary pianist Judy Roberts.
 He displays the gentle side of his baritone voice to serve evidence of his position as a well-respected singer in the genre of jazz and the “Great American Songbook.”
-His voice has been proudly associated with the National Anthem in Chicago for over thirty years, having sung as the featured vocalist for the Chicago Cubs, Chicago Wolves, Chicago Sting, Chicago Blackhawks, Chicago Bears, Chicago Bulls, many other professional and college sports teams, conventions and business meetings and civic functions.
+His voice has been proudly associated with the National Anthem in Chicago for nearly forty years, having sung as the featured vocalist for the Chicago Cubs, Chicago Wolves, Chicago Sting, Chicago Blackhawks, Chicago Bears, Chicago Bulls, many other professional and college sports teams, conventions and business meetings and civic functions.
 Recordings of his music and popular audio essays are available in the Wayne Messmer Words and Music Store.

 - Sports Events

 - Conventions / Conferences